RawanAlFaseel/Hotel-Insights-Project/README.md

 1. `Hotel Insights Project.pbix` – Power BI file with all visuals, transformations, and report structure.
 2. `hotel_booking.csv` – Raw dataset containing detailed hotel booking records used for analysis.
 3. `hotel_reviews (1).txt` – Text file with guest reviews used to analyze customer satisfaction.

+## 📥 To download the file:

+Click the file name on the left (Hotel Insights Project.zip)

+Then click "View raw" in the middle of the page

+The download will begin automatically